 - constipation that gets worse or doesn’t get better.

-It’s common to be constipated once in a while, but if you have trouble or pain a lot of the time, or if you notice blood when you have a BM, you should make an appointment and talk to your primary health care provider.
+It’s common to be constipated once in a while, but if you have trouble or pain a lot of the time, or if you notice blood when you have a BM, you should make an appointment and talk to your PCP.
 Decreasing foods that cause constipation, increasing fiber, drinking more water, and exercising will help keep you regular.